 At SIU, Pryor was president of Black Interested in Business, a mentor for the Center for Academic Success, an intern for INROADS and a member of Alpha Phi Alpha fraternity.
 He is now involved at SIU as a board member for the Office of Diversity and Inclusion and a member of the CoBA Mentoring Program.

 Ranie Atwood Verby

 B.S.
 Accounting ‘02

-Ranie Atwood Verby graduated from SIU’s College of Business with her a Bachelor of Science in Accounting degree in 2002 and her MAcc in taxation in 2003.
+Ranie Atwood Verby graduated from SIU’s College of Business and Analytics with her a Bachelor of Science in Accounting degree in 2002 and her MAcc in taxation in 2003.
 She has worked for KPMG, Ernst & Young and is currently employed by the Moneta Group in St. Louis as a financial advisor.
 Atwood Verby holds a Series 65 exam and securities license and is a CPA in Missouri and Illinois.

 Atwood Verby is the associate board member and vice president of recruitment for the Center of Creative Arts, COCA.
 She is also a member of the St. Louis Women in Investment Network.
 A Southern Illinois, native, Atwood Verby has a passion for ensuring local students have access to an affordable degree from an accredited program.
 She helped establish SIU’s original Associate Board for Accounting, which reinstated the CPA review course and provides scholarships for the course.